 Using the newly defined operations of the Notification Service style Admin objects, it's possible to create Notification Service style Proxy objects.
 As with the Event Service, both push and pull styles of each type of Proxy are supported.
-In addition, Notification Service style Proxy objects can be further subdivided into three distinct categories: those that send and receive events in the form of Anys, those that send and receive events in the form of Structured Events (described in Section 2.2, "Structured Events," on page 2-12), and those that send and receive events in the form of sequences of Structured Events.
-The Notification Service also defines new interfaces for clients that send and receive events in the form of Structured Events.
+In addition, Notification Service style Proxy objects can be further subdivided into three distinct categories: those that send and receive events in the form of Anys, those that send and receive events (described in "Structured Events" on page 2-15), and those that send and receive events in the form of sequences of Structured Events.
+The Notification Service also defines new interfaces for clients that send and receive events in the form of Structured Events or Sequences of Structured Events.